Residential Lighting Design Services

 Premium LEDs generally have a life expectancy of around 50,000 hrs.
 In a typical house where lighting is operated 8 hours per day this equates to 17 years.
 Installing LED lighting throughout a 4 bedroom house typically costs £3,120 including VAT.
 The homeowners will save around £700 a year on their electricity bill, for a cumulative profit of £12,000 over the lifetime of the bulbs.
 The payback time for the investment is just over four years, with an annual return on investment of 18%.

 Here at Asco lights we deliver much more than simply a technical CAD layout, specification and loading schedule which in itself is hugely important in a project and because all of the technicalities are important in order for first fix lighting to commence at site level.
 Lighting design and recommending lighting solutions which fit the briefs of our clients is a challenging aspect to convey simply from a 2d drawing which is why our talented team produce inspirational and creative sketches, drawing and renders in order to clearly demonstrate the effect and emotion the lighting will bring within their space.
 Please have a look through some of the images below.
 Yet another reason why our designs stand out and why we engage with clients at a much more personal level.
 Our hand drawn sketches add a personal feel to the design and take in to account the architectural design of your space.

 Did you know that your life is strongly influenced by light?
 Think about how difficult it is to wake up on a cloudy morning, but when the day starts out sunny, you may have no trouble getting out of bed.
 This is because light functions as the primary cue that influences our circadian rhythm, which sets a meticulous biological schedule for our body and mind.

-Recently, brightly colored LEDs (light-emitting diodes) have begun popping up more prominently in various locations, from offices and stores to airplane cabins, along with places where comfort is key, such as hotels and spas.
+Recently, brightly coloured LEDs (light-emitting diodes) have begun popping up more prominently in various locations, from offices and stores to airplane cabins, along with places where comfort is key, such as hotels and spas.
 How is this growing LED presence changing the light spectrum of our lives?